AdamMReese/AdamMReese/README.md

   - Database: SQL
   - Version Control: Git

-Now, I'm eager to embark on a career as a junior software developer, ready to contribute my passion and technical expertise to innovative projects.
+Now, I'm eager to embark on a career in software developer by looking for a role in backend web development, ideally writing in Python or Java.
+I'd love to work on innovative projects.
 Let's connect and explore exciting opportunities together!